Critical Care Nurse

 • Hemodynamic monitoring proficiency

 Your soft skills are the core qualities and personal characteristics that make you a good employee.
 They tend to apply to multiple professions and jobs, though the soft skills you'll require may change as you move from junior to senior positions.
-In fact, you can develop soft skills throughout your career, and they tend to be suitable for various roles and professions.
-It's best to aim for four or five soft skills that match the job description and reflect your strongest personal qualities.
+In fact, as technology develops, soft skills are growing in importance for recruiters and employers, so be sure to add several of these to your resume.
+Think of your best soft skills and add up to five that match the requirements of the job description.

 • Effective communication skills